Skip to contents

 A logical vector with the availability status of the individuals (i.e. FALSE = not available, TRUE = available, NA = unknown).

-A logical vector with the affection status of the individuals (i.e. FALSE = unaffected, TRUE = affected, NA = unknown).
+A logical vector with the affections status of the individuals (i.e. FALSE = unaffected, TRUE = affected, NA = unknown).
 Can also be a data.frame with the same length as obj.
 If it is a matrix, it will be converted to a data.frame and the columns will be named after the col_aff argument.

 rel_df